NASA-EarthRISE/training_Getting_started_with_GEDI_spaceborne_lidar/README.md

 ## Citing & Credits

-If you use these tutorials or adapt parts thereof in your research or teaching, please cite:
+If you use these tutorials or adapt parts thereof in your research or teaching, please cite: jimenezSA, Tim Mayer, agoberna, Billy Ashmall, Emil Cherrington, & Christine Evans.
+(2025).
+NASA-EarthRISE/training_Getting_started_with_GEDI_spaceborne_lidar: v1.0.0 (First-release).
+Zenodo. https://doi.org/10.5281/zenodo.17353798

 ---